Karl Birkenstock

 Karl Birkenstock (born 27 March 1996) is a Namibian cricketer.
 He made his first-class debut for Namibia against Western Province in the 2016–17 Sunfoil 3-Day Cup on 6 October 2016.
-He made his List A debut for Namibia in the 2016–17 CSA Provincial One-Day Challenge on 15 January 2017.
+His List A debut in the 2016–17 CSA Provincial One-Day Challenge was on 15 January 2017.

 In March 2019, he was named in Namibia's squad for the 2019 ICC World Cricket League Division Two tournament.
 Namibia finished in the top four places in the tournament, therefore gaining One Day International (ODI) status.
-Birkenstock made his ODI debut for Namibia on 27 April 2019, against Oman, in the tournament's final.
+Birkenstock made his ODI debut on 27 April 2019, against Oman, in the tournament's final.

 In May 2019, he was named in Namibia's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Africa Qualifier tournament in Uganda.
 He made his Twenty20 International (T20I) debut for Namibia against Ghana on 20 May 2019.

 In June 2019, he was one of twenty-five cricketers to be named in Cricket Namibia's Elite Men's Squad ahead of the 2019–20 international season.
 In September 2019, he was named in Namibia's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 In September 2021, Birkenstock was named in Namibia's squad for the 2021 ICC Men's T20 World Cup.

 Birkenstock's father Rudi Birkenstock is a cricket umpire who has umpired women's international games, and has also played cricket for Namibia's over-50's team.
 His cousin Uwe Birkenstock has played first-class cricket in South Africa.